aguillenv/backmesh/README.md

 ## Get started

 Backmesh can be deployed to your own Cloudflare account.
-Check out the pricing and usage limits for the different Cloudflare worker plans: https://developers.cloudflare.com/workers/platform/limits/ or use our [hosted SaaS](https://app.backmesh.com) with [pricing plans](https://backmesh.com/pricing/) starting at $8 per month.
+Check out the pricing and [usage limits](https://developers.cloudflare.com/workers/platform/limits/) for the different Cloudflare worker plans or use our [hosted SaaS](https://app.backmesh.com) with [pricing plans](https://backmesh.com/pricing/) starting at $8 per month.

 ## Contribute